Caswell-Massey: 1906–1936

 During the early to mid-1900s, the apothecary business expanded its service to provide 'custom' perfumes and fragrances as private stock for its most notable customers.
-Customers who used this service were interviewed on their tastes in food, music, and lifestyle, and given five fragrances to try.
-After a period of time, their favorite fragrance was selected and five variants of that fragrance were created.
+Customers who used this service were interviewed on their food, music, and lifestyle tastes and given five fragrances to try.
+After some time, their favorite fragrance was selected, and five variants were created.
 After a final period of wearing these, the customer's signature fragrance was refined and bottled and could be ordered on demand.
 This was an expensive service at the time, costing customers up to $200 per ounce.
 A second gentleman's scent, Newport, was added in 1890.